adr/madr/README.md

 ## Background Information

-The [Y-Statements](https://www.infoq.com/articles/sustainable-architectural-design-decisions) are the most prominent alternative of this template.
+The Y-Statements (presented as "[Sustainable Architectural Design Decisions](https://www.infoq.com/articles/sustainable-architectural-design-decisions)") are the most prominent alternative of this template.
 They are even shorter as their minimal form is just one sentence:

 ```